dark-kitt/wordpress-theme-vue/README.md

 ### Docker

-In the next step we need a local server.
+In the next step, we need a local server.
 Let's work with [Docker](https://www.docker.com/products/docker-desktop/).
 If you don't have Docker you can download it [here](https://www.docker.com/products/docker-desktop/).
 We only need 3 files to set up Docker for this project.
-Please, copy and paste the follwing data and create each file in the root directory of our new project.
+Please, copy and paste the following data and create each file in the root directory of our new project.

 #### compose.yml
 ```yml